elizabrock/software-development-curriculum/front-end-notes/angular.md

 ### Partials

 Partials are a way to link the view (html) to the model and controller using two-way data-binding.
+####Two-way data-binding just means that:
+1. When properties in the model get updated, so does the UI.
+2. When UI elements get updated, the changes get propagated back to the model.

 ##Sources
 https://docs.angularjs.org/api?PHPSESSID=cae8e98e7ca559b4605d75c813b358ee